xinyu-dev/bionemo-gitbook/molmim/recipes/serve-model-on-a-specific-gpu.md

     * `--config-name`: this should point to `infer.yaml`
 4. Wait for \~ 2 minutes for the triton to finish launching.&#x20;
 5. Go to `/workspace/bionemo/examples/molecule/molmim/nbs/Inference.ipynb`.
 Run through the blocks.
 The model is now served on GPU:1.
 You can verify this by opening a new terminal, and run nvidia-smi.
 It should show something like this: ![molmim-change-gpu](/.gitbook/assets/images/molmim-change-gpu.jpg)
-6. To kill the triton server and release memory, go to the terminal where you have the triton server running, and press `contrl+c` to stop the server.&#x20;
+6. To kill the triton server and release memory, go to the terminal where you have the triton server running, and press `contrl+c` to stop the server.